 Dollywood’s Halloween-themed event goes by “Harvest Festival” and the “Great Pumpkin LumiNights”.

-Have you ever visited Dollywood during their Harvest Fesitval or LumiNights event?
-Let us know what you thought in the comments below.
+Have you ever visited Dollywood during their Harvest Festival or LumiNights event?
+Let us know what you think in the comments below.

-And for more information and a park operating calendar, please visit www.dollywood.com or call 1-800-DOLLYWOOD.
+For more information and a park operating calendar, visit www.dollywood.com.

 Do you plan on being in the Smokies this Halloween to enjoy the crisp Smoky Mountain air?
 Let us know in the comments below.